nic-dgl-104-winter-2023/narendrach-research-reflection/README.md

 # course goals

-- learn new technology.
+- learn new languages that helps you in the future.
-- in time work complition and submission.
+- In time work complition and submission.
 - want to create some new things with learned technology or skill.
 - want to use this in an organization i am going to work and get better in using those new technology.
 - perfect in what i am learning in this course.